TraceRicholson/the-next-best-recipe-app-aka-project-2/README.md

 [Licensing](#licensing)<br/>

 # What exactly is this?
 We're so glad you asked.
-Robo Recipes is a website containing a select, currated list of recipes for your tasting enjoyment.
+Robot Kitchen is a website containing a select, currated list of recipes for your tasting enjoyment.
 It's a simple way to get the recipe you want without having to read 20 paragraphs about a person.
 This really is the ultimate recipe website you've been searching for your whole life.

 # How do I install this?
 Easy!
 See steps 1 - 53 below.